 - Find your own voice.

 “Too often short filmmakers want to use the medium for a simple story gimmick or camera trick or VFX shot they want to show off—‘because Quentin Tarantino does it, I can too’ sort of thing.
-What gets missed when this happens is the opportunity to put a slight twist on a Tarantino-like storyline.
+When this happens, it’s easy to miss the opportunity to put a slight twist on a Tarantino-like storyline.
 An engaging story and original way of telling that story will last long beyond any technical fad or popular genre of the times.”

 “With Miniflix, we are relying on years of festival credentials and award-winning storytellers to build a community where new filmmakers can learn from master storytellers who themselves have original voices to share with the world.
 It’s about getting the best of the best short films out there for promotion and for education,” Wes relates.